 After I finished adding the paper, I realized the flower was missing something, so I cut a little circle to make it look more like a flower.

 Once the Mod Podge has dried, you can sand off any extra paper edges you may have.
-I like to use a nail file that I keep specifically for my craft projects for this.
+I like to use a nail file that I keep specifically for craft projects like this.
 It easily gets into all the tiny cracks and crevices.

 You can add extra embellishments to your letters if you want.
-I added a little bit of ribbon to two of my letters.
+I added a little bit of baker’s twine and ribbon to two of my letters.

 I think they made a nice addition to my spring table decor.